PaloAltoNetworks/a3s/README.md

 To get obtain a token:

     a3sctl auth a3s --token <token> \
       --restrict-namespace /a/child/ns \
       --restrict-network 10.0.1.1/32 \
       --restrict-permissions "dog:eat,sleep"

 ## Writing authorizations

 The Authorizations allows to match a set of users (subjects) based on a claim expression and assign them permissions.
-Authorizations work on white list model.
+Authorizations work on a whitelist model.
 Everything that is not explicitely allowed is forbidden.

 ### Subject

 A matching expression can be described as a basic boolean sequence like `(org=acme && group=finance) || group=admin`.
-They are represented by a 2-dimensional array.
+They are represented by a two-dimensional array.
 As such, the expression above is written:

     [
       [ "org=admin", "group=finance" ],
       [ "group=admin" ]
     ]

 The first dimension represents `or` clauses and the second represents `and` clauses.

-As there are many source of authorizations and delivered claims can overlap, potentially given way broader permissions than expected, the identity token always contains additional claims allowing to discriminate bearers based on the authentication source they used.
+As there are many sources of authorization and delivered claims can overlap, potentially given way broader permissions than expected, the identity token always contains additional claims allowing to discriminate bearers based on the authentication source they used.